-- 1. The City Council shall by majority vote of a quorum alderpersons then holding office either approve, approve with amendments, or deny both the proposed district and any design guidelines.
+- 1. The City Council shall by majority vote of alderpersons then holding office_either approve, approve with amendments, or deny both the proposed district and any design guidelines.
 In the event of a tie, the Mayor may cast the deciding vote. - 2.
-In the case of a valid protest as specified in Section XIII-5.M, action on both the proposed district and any design guidelines shall not be authorized except by a favorable vote of two-thirds of the members of the City Council of the alderpersons then holding office.
+In the case of a valid protest as specified in Section XIII-5.M, action on both the proposed district and any design guidelines shall not be authorized except by a favorable vote of two-thirds of the alderpersons then holding office.